Pictobits: Reception

 UGO Networks' Paul Furfari called it "pure retro love packaged in a clever puzzler", commenting that comparing it to Tetris is a "disservice" due to it putting "enough twist on the falling block formula to provide a stylish and full experience" as well as the inclusion of an NES theme and YMCK-made retro music.
 In another article, he included it in his list of 25 video games that went overlooked in 2009, commenting that its chiptunes give it a "ton of character".
 Game, Set, Watch's Eric Caoli commented that it was "criminal" that Picopict did not end up on many game of the year lists in 2009.
 In discussing the Art Style series, GamePros Dave Rudden commented that it was one of the series' games that seemed like a "potential classic".
 GamePro called it a "great downloadable hit" for the DSiWare.
 GameSpy's Brian Altano called it "highly recommended".
 PALGNs Adam Ghiggino called it "totally awesome", calling its gameplay "addictive and unique".
-1UP.com's Steve Watts recommended PiCOPiCT for Nintendo fans.
-In spite of all the positive reception, Pocket Gamer's Jon Jordan commented that it wasn't the "most welcoming or spectacular game in the DSi Shop" due to its "plonky music" and "8-bit inspiration".
-Eurogamer's Tom Bramwell, in his impressions of Picopict, commented on the presentation, calling the visuals "warm" and the soundtrack "immersive".
-Similarly, GameSpot's Tom Mc Shea found fault in the title; while he enjoyed the Nintendo cameos and the concept behind the game, he found the controls imprecise and the difficulty too high.
+1UP.coms Steve Watts recommended Pictobits for Nintendo fans.
+In spite of all the positive reception, Pocket Gamers Jon Jordan commented that it wasn't the "most welcoming or spectacular game in the DSi Shop" due to its "plonky music" and "8-bit inspiration".
+Eurogamers Tom Bramwell, in his impressions of Picopict, commented on the presentation, calling the visuals "warm" and the soundtrack "immersive".
+Similarly, GameSpots Tom Mc Shea found fault in the title; while he enjoyed the Nintendo cameos and the concept behind the game, he found the controls imprecise and the difficulty too high.